-- For policies issued prior to June 1, 2014, the policy was rendered null and void and nothing was payable to the nominee.
+- If the policy is issued before June 1, 2014, then the policy is rendered null and void and no amount is payable to the nominee.

-- Death caused by accidents is covered however if the investigation conducted by the insurance company reveals that the accident occurred because the life insured was driving under the influence of alcohol or other intoxicating substances, then the claim can be rejected.
+3. If the life insured dies in an accident but if the investigation conducted by the insurance company finds that the accident occurred as the life insured was driving in an inebriated state or under the influence of drugs/intoxicating substances, then the claim can be rejected.

-- Death caused due to participation in any criminal or unlawful activities.
+4. Death which has taken place due to involvement or participation in any criminal or unlawful activities.

-- Death due to HIV/AIDS or any sexually transmitted diseases.
+7. Death caused by HIV/AIDS or any sexually transmitted diseases.

-- Death caused due to an overdose of drugs/alcohol
+8. Death which has occurred due to an overdose of alcohol or drugs

 Some illustrations regarding this crucial point where a claim can be rejected are